Back to Barcode Printing

 The variety of barcode formats available practically ensures you can find a symbology that meets your needs.
 The most important variables that determine the optimal symbology are the amount of data that needs to be encoded, the space available to print the barcode and the type of data to encode.

 Yes. barcode readers support multiple common symbologies.
-Generally, readers can recognize more linear than 2-D symbologies, but often support a few common 2-D formats.
+Generally, readers can recognise more linear than 2-D symbologies, but often support a few common 2-D formats.
 Symbology support varies by reader manufacturer and model.

 Readers have a feature called autodiscrimination, which detects the symbology that is being processed and decodes it accordingly.
 Autodiscrimination enables readers to map the combination of bars and spaces to the correct character, thus preventing reading errors. barcode data entry is extremely accurate, with an error rate estimated at one error per more than 3 million characters.